Sample

 on Parade”

-"Given a vital actor like Jim Dale, and an audience will know instantly
+"Given a vital actor like Jim Dale,

-that it is experiencing theater - in the best and most magical sense of the
+and most magical sense of the

 word.